 We hold a pre-admission ITAC meeting before the child joins the school.
 At this meeting we ensure information is shared with key staff so that they are able to best support each child from their very first visit.
 This will include information from the EHCP, previous clinical reports, our observations from the previous setting and the home visit, and any information gathered from the previous school.

-Our Classes are also supported by our Pastoral Team, led by Mr Hargreaves and supported by Mr Campbell, Mr Crawshaw and Mr Hunter.
+Our Classes are also supported by our Pastoral Team, led by our Pastoral Manager.